Latest Updates

 Size Difference

-The V11 is slightly longer at 50.6″ versus the 49.2″ of the V10.
+The V11 is slightly longer at 50.6″ compared to the V10’s 49.2″.

-Is it Easy to Use the Dyson V10 and V11?
+Is it Easy to use the Dyson V10 and V11?

 Both vacuums are easy to use.
 In typical Dyson fashion, all the components come neatly packed in separate plastic containers.